Tenderizing Octopus (Tako) At Home

 - Daikon (Japanese radish)

-- Put on a pot of water, about a gallon, and add a good sized piece of kombu and about 2 oz of sea salt.
+- Put on a pot of water, about a gallon, depending on the size of the octopus, and add a good sized piece of kombu and about 2 oz of sea salt.
 Bring to a boil.

-- Thaw octopus in cold water, then drain well.
+- Thaw the octopus (if it is frozen) in cold water, then drain well.

 - Knead the octopus with a large amount of fresh grated/chopped daikon radish and sea salt.
 What this does is to clean off any slime, and it also tightens the skin up just a bit.
 While doing that, turn the head inside out and check for any leftover viscera.
 Remove any that’s found, then return the head sac to it’s correct shape.